mighty-gerbils/gerbil-persist/persist.md

 process must be reconstitutable from scratch at any point, since the transient process may go at any time and have to be replaced by a new one with empty state.

+As a persistence domain may have many different notions of atomicity of increasing strength, and persistence across domains is even stronger, they lead to synchronization primitives of accordingly increasing latency: you will have to wait longer for consensus across domains than for consensus within a domain, than for one remote backup without consensus, than for local backup, than for consensus between the CPUs of your local computer, than for execution on one CPU without consensus.

 ### Publishing